 Our commercial duct experts walked through how to add Aeroseal to energy-saving contracts.
 Aeroseal’s process has been streamlined to makes it as painless as possible and meet even the tightest of schedules.

-Aeroseal is an American made, minority owned business based in Dayton, Ohio.
+Aeroseal is an American, minority-owned business based in Dayton, Ohio.
 Its comprehensive duct repair and optimization services are offered through a four-phase approach.
-The first two phases mirror a pre-RFP ECM identification and internal risk review through RFP submission and investment grade audit.
+The first two phases mirror a pre-RFP ECM identification and internal risk review through RFP submission and investment-grade audit.

 - Phase 1 – Audit & Evaluation: We conduct remote preliminary qualification of your project by gathering data and inspecting the site to ensure an efficient and effective project plan.

 - Phase 2 – Model & Plan: This includes our investment-grade audit.
 Using one of our four energy models, we calculate duct leakage and provide data that can inform project energy savings models.
 This phase also includes any demonstrations of our technology.